richwps/semanticproxy/SemanticProxy/README.md

 1. WPS services
 2. WPS processes
+3. WFS
+4. FeatureTypes

 Formats can be looked up in the sample files.

-The SemanticProxy (SP) permits CRUD access to these resources via the REST interface.
+The SemanticProxy (SP) permits CRUD access to the first two via the REST interface and read-only access to the second two.
 Since the SP implements the linked data prinicples, all resources must reside within the domain name associated with the server and respect the provided vocabulary.

 **Create:**
 A description of the resource can be sent to the list-URL of the resource kind, specified in the documentation using HTTP POST.
 The sample data can serve as reference.
 Posted data will be checked for consistence.